CodyReichert/awesome-cl/README.md

 Date and time
 -------------

-* :star: [local-time](https://common-lisp.net/project/local-time/) - A development library for manipulating date and time information in a semi-standard manner.
+* ⭐ [local-time](https://common-lisp.net/project/local-time/) - A development library for manipulating date and time information in a semi-standard manner.
 [3-clause BSD][15].
 * [cl-date-time-parser](https://github.com/tkych/cl-date-time-parser) - Parse date-time-string, liberally.
 Hides the difference between date-time formats, and enables to manage date and time as the one date-time format.
 [MIT][200].
 * [chronicity](https://github.com/chaitanyagupta/chronicity) - A natural language date and time parse, to parse strings like "3 days from now".
 [BSD_3Clause][15].
 * [local-time-duration](https://github.com/enaeher/local-time-duration) -